Motmot participating in hibernation research, photo by David Harring

 Biobank data

-The DLC Research Department maintains a large inventory of biological samples that are available for scientific study by qualified individuals or institutions.
+The DLC Research Department maintains a large inventory of vouchered biological samples that are available for scientific study by qualified individuals or institutions.
 Samples such as blood, serum, and urine are banked opportunistically from our living colony during routine physical exams or other veterinary procedures.
-Tissues are collected from animals that have died of natural causes, and they are preserved in a variety of ways suitable for DNA, RNA, and histopathological analysis.
+Tissues are collected from animals that have died of natural causes.
+Samples are preserved in a variety of ways suitable for DNA, RNA, and histological analyses.
 Cadavers are kept frozen and are also available for study.

 Fossil, subfossil, and osteological data